syndesisio/syndesis-qe/README.md

 #### docs
 On-going initiative to provide comprehensive guide to current code structure.
+Contains list of all used steps in this project in [index.md](docs/index.md)

 #### rest-tests
 Java based tests that use Cucumber scenarios.